Day 20, April 25, 2018, around 5:30am

 Everyone else at SLT who put up with me being more or less off the grid for 3 weeks – thanks for your patience and your faith in this crazy idea.

 And finally, thank you to all our supporters who make this work possible.
 It’s one thing to be aware from a distance of the kind of impact you are having through your grants and donations.
 But to witness it first-hand – to hear stories of transformation, and of threats turned into opportunities – really made me understand just how incredibly valuable this work that you’re supporting truly is.
-It’s not a stretch to say that without you, the Tost Mountains – with their snow leopards, their ibexes, their gazelles, golden eagles and camels; but also their herder families and its traditions and culture – may no longer exist today, and least not in their current form.
+It’s not a stretch to say that without you, the Tost Mountains – with their snow leopards, their ibexes, their gazelles, golden eagles and camels; but also their herder families and their traditions and culture – may no longer exist today, and least not in their current form.
 Thanks to you, they not only still exist, but have a real chance to thrive for generations to come.